Orange slice & mint sprig

-|1 1⁄2 fl oz||Pot still Jamaican rum|
+|1 1/2 fl oz||Jamaican-style overproof aged pot still rum|

 |2 fl oz||Chilled water|

 Invented in the late 19th century by the founder of Myers's rum, Fred L. Myers.
-The recipe on the back of each bottle of his rum is known as the "Old Plantation formula" and uses the classic rum punch proportions: 1 sour (lime), 2 sweet (sugar), 3 strong (rum) and 4 weak (water).
+The recipe on the back of each bottle of his rum is known as the "Old Plantation formula" and uses the classic rum punch proportions: 1 sour (lime), 2 sweet (sugar), 3 strong (rum), and 4 weak (water).